- — High Germination Rate

 How to Use Organic Arugula Seeds for Sprouting

 Despite being edible, arugula seeds are more often used for sprouting.
 However, if you like the flavor, you can mix them with mustard seeds and use as a spice.
-But if you want some arugula microgreens, you’ll need to get bulk organic arugula seeds.
+But if you want to enjoy arugula microgreens, you’ll need to get Organic Arugula Seeds in bulk.
 Sprouts will germinate in 2-3 days and you can eat them when they grow strong and develop two leaves.

 You can also put the seeds on a thick wet paper towel or coffee filter, placed on some unglazed clay surface.